YouTube Star Saffron Barker Sizzles In Matching Low-Cut White Top & Shorts In Miami

 “SLAYYYYY WOW UR JUST GORGEOUS,” a fourth admirer commented.

 Impressing her loyal social media audience is nothing new for Barker.
-As previously reported by The Inquisitr, she wore light green tie-dye bodysuit with thin straps paired with matching joggers from her own clothing collection with In The Style.
-To complete the outfit, she put on long white Nike socks with their signature tick logo printed in black.
-She styled her long wavy hair down and rocked short nails with a coat of black polish.
+As previously reported by The Inquisitr, she recently wore a light green tie-dye bodysuit with thin straps paired with matching joggers from her own clothing collection with In The Style.

+To complete the outfit, she wore long white Nike socks with the signature swoosh logo printed in black.
+She styled her long, wavy hair down and rocked short nails with a coat of black polish.